By way of

 It almost happened for the simpleton, but not quite.

-comes at dear cost...the you whom you value so highly must leave the stage!
-A sacrifice few are prepared to make, even as truth calls your hand.
+The you whom you value so highly must leave stage center!
+A sacrifice few are prepared to make, even as truth calls out your bluff.

-laughing even more robustly, stood, turned away, and set off.
+more gusto, stood, turned away, and set off.